khalid-hussain/shaheen/chap6.md

 "And how did he reach here from Seville?"

 "Just like the way the rest of the soldiers got here.
-Bashir Bin Hassan had brought him here."
+Bashir bin Hassan had brought him here."

 The next day Al-Zeghel and his comrades left after taking a commitment from